 When you are a recent graduate, the world is at your feet.
 If you would like to hold on to this feeling a little longer, then you would do well to start your career as a Customer Service Representative.
 After all, a range of possible career paths stretches out before you from this position.

-Margaux Brisard, Senior Recruitment Consultant at staffing specialist Walters People, explains exactly what this role entails, what the growth opportunities are, and what salary you can expect.
+Ian Schoonjans, Recruitment Consultant at staffing specialist Walters People, explains exactly what this role entails, what the growth opportunities are, and what salary you can expect.

 What are the main responsibilities of a Customer Service Representative?

 As a Customer Service Representative, you act as the first point of contact for customers who reach out to the organisation.
-Margaux: "You deal with many diverse questions on a daily basis, which makes every working day different.
+Ian: "You deal with many diverse questions on a daily basis, which makes every working day different.
 For example, customers may request additional information about a certain product or want to know when their order will be delivered.
 As a Customer Service Representative, you also have an overview of the incoming orders.
 Therefore, you are in very close contact with the sales team to clearly map out and align supply and demand together.
 Stock management and logistics coordination are also part of the job description of a Customer Service Representative."

 Which education and skills do you need to become a good Customer Service Representative?